cgoncalves/cumulus_topology_converter/documentation/README.md

 Note: See more information about what functions are used for in the [Faked Devices](#faked-devices) and [Boot Ordering](#boot-ordering) sections.

 ###Vagrant Box Selection
 There are a number of different sources of Vagrant box images however there are several that we consistently use in simulations.
-Here is a list of those commonly used images and why.
+Here is a list of those commonly used images.

 For Virtualbox:
 * cumuluscommunity/cumulus-vx